pdavis68/FilePicker/README.md

 # FilePicker

 FilePicker is a utility designed to simplify file selection for code projects.
 It allows users to pick specific files from a project directory, concatenate their contents, and copy the results to the clipboard.
-This is particularly useful for providing context to Large Language Models (LLMs) when seeking programming assistance.
+This is particularly useful for providing context to Large Language Models (LLMs) for programming related questions.

 ![FilePicker Screenshot](assets/screenshot.png)